 If you are looking for a fun way to work your core, these classes are for you.
 Using a silk rope suspended from the ceiling, aerial yoga focuses on core strength and flexibility training and can be done in the air and on the mat.
 Beginners will use the silks to stretch out their bodies and loosen up the muscles to prepare for more advanced classes, where they will then climb into the silks and do yoga poses in the air to work the core.
 No prior acrobatic training is required for these classes, but you should probably start with the beginner classes before you start doing flips and tricks in the silks.

-Classes like WaveShape, and the more intensive equipment-required, Surfset, both use surfing techniques and targeted movement to get a similar workout you would get while surfing.
-If you’ve ever surfed before, you know just how hard it is, and how much strength and balance it requires.
-Therefore, it’s a killer workout and one you should add to your repertoire this summer.
+Classes like WaveShape, and the more intensive equipment-required, Surfset, both use techniques and targeted movement to achieve a similar workout to a surfing session.
+If you’ve ever surfed before, you know just how hard it is, and how much core strength and balance it requires.
+Surfing builds long, lean muscles and is perfect if you’re trying to tone up without getting bulky.
+It’s a killer workout and one you should definitely add to your fitness repertoire this summer.

 See you later, Zumba.
-Barre is still going strong for 2016 and this year you’ll find many variations of Barre, some which are faster paced and include bands and cardio.
-Traditional Barre takes fundamental dance and training tips used by ballerinas to work your core and focus on strength and flexibility.
-The moves are slow, controlled, and often repeated three times to really work your muscles, with ballet music to match.
+Barre is still going strong this year and you’ll find many variations of these ballet-inspired classes, including faster paced sessions that include bands and cardio.
+Traditional Barre combines slow, controlled movements and fundamental dance moves used by ballerinas to work your core and focus on strength and flexibility.
 If you want to increase your burn, try Barre Fusion for a more high impact workout.
 You don’t need any prior dance training to start taking barre classes, and you can get your workouts at home via DVD or find classes at studios and gyms.

 The great thing about this practice is that you don’t even need to join a gym to participate.
 There are videos and tutorials online, ranging from free to monthly subscriptions, that will help you meditate from the comfort of your own home.
 If you feel like you’ll relax better in a gym setting, many gyms and studios are bringing meditation-based classes to their schedules, like the Antigravity Cocooning class at Crunch Fitness, where you use aerial yoga silks to stretch out your body and feel calm.